CTSRD-CHERI/RVBS/readme.md

 # RVBS - RISC-V Bluespec SystemVerilog Specification

-RVBS (pronounced "rubs") is an ISA level description of the RISC-V instruction set in [Bluespec SystemVerilog](http://wiki.bluespec.com/bluespec-systemverilog-and-compiler).
-It uses the [BID library](https://github.com/CTSRD-CHERI/BID) to describe the instructions, providing a readable, executable and synthesizeable specification, that could be used as a golden model.
+**RVBS** (pronounced *"rubs"*) is an ISA level description of the RISC-V instruction set in [Bluespec SystemVerilog](http://wiki.bluespec.com/bluespec-systemverilog-and-compiler).
+It uses the [BID library](https://github.com/CTSRD-CHERI/BID) to describe the instructions, providing a readable, executable and synthesizeable specification, with an AXI interface, that could be used as a golden model.

 RVBS currently supports: